cssu/first-year-guide/docs/index.md

 ## Course Enrollment

 So the first rule of CS is to be lazy (when coding) and to avoid remaking the wheel (or the print statement).
 Since the Faculty of Arts & Science has already videotaped, asked, and subtitled videos on how course enrollment works and on great tips for University, we are just going to link them here.
 (These were made 2 years ago but the advice still holds) These star some of the best CS students we’ve ever had the pleasure of knowing, and their advice is actually really great.
-Stars 2020's John H. Moss Scholar, Former CSSU General Council Member, TA, and Frosh Organizer **Lana**; Former CSSU Vice President, UofT Hacks President, and TA **Calvin**; and 2017 Canadian Undergraduate Computer Science Conference co-chair and TA **Felipe**.
+Stars 2020's John H. Moss Scholar, Former CSSU General Council Member, TA, and Orientation Organizer **Lana**; Former CSSU Vice President, UofT Hacks President, and TA **Calvin**; and 2017 Canadian Undergraduate Computer Science Conference co-chair and TA **Felipe**.

 Click on the title to watch the video on Youtube (It does have subtitles so yay)